 This absolutely beautiful spider is Ruby, an adult female MEXICAN RED KNEE TARANTULA.
-This is the species of tarantula which most people are familiar with from pictures or on television/films, as it is one of the most popular species of all due to its colouration.
-I acquired Ruby in September 2006 when she was still a juvenile and she has grown a lot since then and become very attractive indeed.
-She is very calm and friendly too as anyone who has met her will know!
+This is the species of tarantula with which most people are familiar from pictures or on television/films, as it is one of the most popular species of all due to its colouration.
+I acquired Ruby in 2014 when she was a small juvenile and she has grown a lot since then and become very attractive indeed.
+She is very calm and friendly too, as anyone who has met her will know!

 It is very unfortunate that tarantulas have such a bad reputation for being nasty and dangerous creatures as it just is not true.
-Despite being venomous they are really not dangerous to people at all and rarely if ever bite people, despite films often showing them doing this.
-If a person is bitten by a tarantula the effect is usually no worse than a bee sting as their venom is very weak, so they are not at all the deadly creatures that many people believe them to be.
+Despite being venomous they are really not dangerous to people at all and rarely if ever bite, despite films often showing them doing this.
+If a person is bitten by a tarantula the effect is usually no worse than a bee sting as their venom is generally quite weak, so they are not at all the deadly creatures which many people believe them to be.

-Tarantulas are actually generally shy and secretive animals and many spend their days hiding under logs etc. or even underground in burrows they create for themselves, but thankfully Ruby here likes to be on display in her enclosure at all times!
+Tarantulas are actually generally shy and secretive animals and many of the terrestrial (or ground-based) species like this one spend their days hiding under logs or even underground in burrows which they create for themselves, but thankfully Ruby here likes to be on display in her enclosure at all times!
 In the wild Mexican red knee tarantulas spend a lot of time in their deep burrows where they hide from predators such as the coati.

-Tarantulas have to moult or remove their outer body or exoskeleton as they grow and develop, something this little one will do regularly during its early life.
-Here it is soon after moulting for the first time after I acquired it in 2014, on the right of the picture next to its moulted exoskeleton or exuvia (left):
+Tarantulas have to moult (remove) their outer body or exoskeleton as they grow and develop.
+Here is Ruby soon after moulting for the first time after I acquired her in 2014, on the right of the picture next to her moulted exoskeleton (left):

-Here (s)he is a year and a bit later in December 2015 following a few more moults, looking very different indeed and a whole lot more like Ruby!
+Here she is a year and a bit later in December 2015 following a few more moults, looking very different indeed and a whole lot more like she does now!

-To date Ruby herself has moulted twelve times since I bought her in September 2006, the moulting process being one of the most fascinating things about tarantulas as they completely renew the whole of their exoskeleton whilst somehow leaving their old exoskeleton in one piece!
+The moulting process is one of the most fascinating things about keeping tarantulas as they completely renew the whole of their exoskeleton whilst somehow leaving their old exoskeleton in one piece!
 The picture below shows the type of scene which greets me each time Ruby moults:

-It is always a remarkable and unusual sight as it looks like there are two tarantulas, but the one on the bottom right of the picture above is nothing more than the empty outer body (exoskeleton) which the real Ruby (above left) has squeezed herself out of!
-I always very carefully shape each empty crumpled exoskeleton (correctly termed the exuvia) back into its original shape as much as possible so that I can use them in my talks / presentations.
-They usually come out pretty well and here are both Ruby’s and the juvenile’s exuviae from when they moulted within days of each other in December 2015!
+It is always a remarkable and unusual sight as it looks like there are two tarantulas, but the one on the bottom right of the picture above is nothing more than the empty outer body (exoskeleton) out of which the real Ruby (above left) has squeezed herself!
+I always very carefully shape each empty crumpled exoskeleton (also known as an exuvia) back into its original shape as much as possible so that I can use them in my talks / presentations.
+They usually come out pretty well and here are two different sized ones together as a comparison!

 The first picture below shows one of Ruby’s exuviae with the carapace (head) in place, whereas in the second picture below it has been flipped open to reveal the inside: